Pratham2403/chat-tool/README.md

-# AI Agent Workflow with RAG and MongoDB Integration
+# AI Agent with RAG and MongoDB Integration

-A conversational AI agent built with LangGraph and Gemini 2.0 Flash that uses Retrieval-Augmented Generation (RAG) to process JSON data and perform CRUD operations on a MongoDB Atlas database.
+A conversational AI agent built with LangGraph and Google's Gemini 2.0 Flash that uses Retrieval-Augmented Generation (RAG) to process JSON data and perform CRUD operations on a MongoDB database.

 ## Features

-- Agent workflow that iteratively processes user requests
+- Agent workflow that processes user requests through a multi-step state machine
-- RAG implementation for enhanced context understanding
+- RAG implementation using Elasticsearch for efficient data retrieval
-- MongoDB Atlas integration for database operations
+- MongoDB integration for database operations
-- Support for CRUD operations (Create, Read, Update, Delete)
+- Support for CRUD operations on user data
-- Tool selection based on user intent
+- Terminal-based interface for interaction

 ## Architecture

-The system implements a loop-based agent workflow that:
+The system implements a state machine-based agent workflow that:

 1. Processes user input
-2. Determines required actions/tools
+2. Classifies the query type (Create, Read, Update, Delete)
-3. Retrieves relevant context from JSON data
+3. Selects and executes the appropriate tool
-4. Performs database operations as needed
+4. Generates a natural language response
-5. Responds with appropriate information or asks for clarification
+5. Determines if the interaction is complete or needs follow-up

 ```mermaid
 graph TD